The Shape of Water: Release

 The Shape of Water premiered on August 31, 2017, at the 74th Venice International Film Festival, where it was awarded the Golden Lion for best film.
 It also screened at Telluride Film Festival, the 2017 Toronto International Film Festival, and BFI London Film Festival, among others.
 The film was released in two theaters in New York City on December 1, 2017, and then expanded to several other cities the following week.
-It had its official wide release in the United States on December 8, 2017.
+It had its official wide release in the United States on December 22, 2017.

+Home media

 On March 13, 2018, the film was released on Blu-ray, DVD, and digital download.
 Special features on the Ultra HD Blu-ray includes a making-of documentary, two featurettes, a MasterClass Q & A with Guillermo del Toro, an interview with artist James Jean, and three theatrical trailers.

+Thematic analysis

+Construction of the Other

+The Shape of Water is constructed to challenge society’s perception of the Other in both a literal and metaphorical sense.
+The monster of this film is a humanoid amphibian creature stolen from the Amazon by American scientists.
+While much of pop culture has dismissed this film as a monster-human romance, the imagery and symbolism of this film go far beyond fantasy.
+Through del Toro’s characterization and intentional humanization of the creature, the creature becomes a metaphor to discuss the “beauty of the Other” (i.e., those marginalized in society).

+The sociopolitical context of the film becomes essential to understanding character dynamics; namely the interactions between those with power and those without.
+In the background of the Cold War and the civil rights movement, Black people, people of color, people with disabilities, and LGBTQ+ people continually occupied a lower social class in the United States.
+Therefore, those belonging to marginalized groups are likely to connect and empathize with the creature as they see their own experiences reflected through the creature’s interactions with the people of authority around him.

+As a mute woman and someone who is not visibly Other, Elisa’s acceptance of the creature is interpreted as a testament to the human capacity for compassion and empathy.
+Her attempt to free the creature from government control, with help from Giles (a gay man) and Zelda (a Black woman), is evidence of solidarity among marginalized communities.
+Similar to Tod Browning’s Freaks, it is no surprise in this film that those who are also othered by society band together against the oppressive external powers.
+This may influence “viewers to consider how they too can resist oppression” in the face of institutional monstrous brutality.